June 13, 2022

 Although behavioral health companies implemented technology and processes at the height of the pandemic to continue caring for clients, the processes they were forced to use–and continue to rely on– are disconnected, manual, and burdensome for providers, administrators, and patients alike.
-Providers and administrators continue to rely on disparate point products like Zoom, their EHR, and email to deliver comprehensive treatment that is greatly needed by patients.
+Providers and administrators continue to rely on disparate point products like video conferencing tools, their EHR, and email to deliver comprehensive treatment that is greatly needed by patients.
 The consequences of using disparate systems are felt across providers and patients, with a lack of connected information and effective care, provider burnout, and more.

 To address this challenge while meeting the needs of patients, behavioral health companies can look to APIs and integrations to connect systems and access data without restrictions; eliminate manual and repetitive data entry; and, maximize efficiency across every workflow so providers and administrators can refocus on managing superior telehealth operations.
 But how do they do this?
 And with what tools?
 Here are answers to your top questions about interoperability in healthcare and why they matter in the first place.

 An Application Programming Interface, or API, helps reduce operational inefficiencies across healthcare companies, especially as virtual treatment operations become more complex with more platforms and systems available.
 APIs enable technology and software to “talk to each other”.
 An API connects software across a company so data is shared between them.
 With free flowing data, providers and administrators are able to manage patients and their care in a more efficient way with the information they need at their fingertips, helping them treat more patients holistically and effectively.